What Influences Interest Rates in New Zealand? A Simple Guide for First Home Buyers

 But the real advantage comes from understanding what that rate represents and how it could change over time.

-When you understand what influences interest rates, you are better equipped to make decisions that suit your situation, rather than reacting to headlines or short-term movements.
+When you understand what influences interest rates, you are better equipped to compare options and ask advice questions instead of reacting only to headlines or short-term movements.

 Interest rates will always move.
 They will rise, fall, and sometimes do the opposite of what people expect.

-The key is not to get caught trying to perfectly time the market, but to have a strategy that works for you.
+The key is not to get caught trying to perfectly time the market, but to have a repayment plan, buffer and review process you can live with.

 Frequently Asked Questions